Julie Michelle Klinger: Rare Earth Frontiers

-Klinger received the 2017 Meridian Book Award for Outstanding Scholarly Work in Geography from the American Association of Geographers for her work Rare Earth Frontiers: From Terrestrial Subsoils to Lunar Landscapes.
+Klinger received the 2017 Meridian Book Award for Outstanding Scholarly Work in Geography from the American Association of Geographers for her book Rare Earth Frontiers: From Terrestrial Subsoils to Lunar Landscapes.
 In this book, she examines the production and consumption of the so-called rare-earth elements.
-Contrary to the name, accessible deposits of these minerals occur around the world, but they are difficult to extract and purify.
-Processing produces large amounts of radioactive and toxic chemical waste.

-Klinger addresses geographical, geological and geopolitical issues.
+The book addresses geographical, geological and geopolitical issues.
 She examines ways in which the terms "rare earths" and "frontier" reinforce a scarcity myth that is used to justify environmental and human damage.